buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileDef.md

 ![Example of standard profile definition](../../../../figures/ifcprofiledef-layout1.gif)

-Figure 1 &mdash; Example of standard profile definition
+Figure 1 — Example of standard profile definition

 The <em>IfcProfileDef</em> is defined within the underlying coordinate system which is defined by the swept surface or swept area solid that uses the profile definition.
 It is the xy plane: